sukhik/mood/posts/seventhpost.md

 I think the only thing I can do right now is stop.
 It's always the only thing I can do.

 I am fragmented this second.
 I have people waiting on me everywhere to do other shit than compose this piece.
-Bye bye for now.
+Bye bye for now..

+## Get some time for yourself

+Make more time to work on yourself and your projects.
+You are going in circles being contorted for something you don't want.
+Ask yourself what you want and figure it out ASAP.
+Remove the pressure from yourself and try to think about yourself with love.
+Remove everything from your sights except for yourself.
+Be humble, be caring, don't let your anxiety be fucking with you any more.

+Let's go.